zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-google.md

 The path does not follow the discourse but is called Nui Attention.

 [APZ 9.4] (# apz9.4) මෙහි # apz9.4 .ref .apz} "They entered into immorality" here
-Heterogeneous is the heterogeneous body attached to the heterogeneous vachi karma Heterogeneous clinging to fantasy, Heterogeneous suicide, Heterogeneous update Heterogeneous in adultery, heterogeneous in falsehood, heterogeneous in falsehood Sticking to the heterogeneous allure of the word harsh, clinging to the heterogeneous adjective
+Heterogeneous is the heterogeneous body attached to the heterogeneous vachi kamma Heterogeneous clinging to fantasy, Heterogeneous suicide, Heterogeneous update Heterogeneous in adultery, heterogeneous in falsehood, heterogeneous in falsehood Sticking to the heterogeneous allure of the word harsh, clinging to the heterogeneous adjective